 - “Understand the limits of personal knowledge and experience, able to demonstrate intellectual curiosity, and seek to actively pursue the acquisition of new knowledge and skills.”

 Translation: Do you like to learn new things and are you someone who is always looking for answers.
-An independent studies project, study abroad, learning a new language; these are some of the activities this school will find attractive in a candidate.
+Some of the activities this school will find attractive in a candidate include an independent studies project, study abroad, and learning a new language.

 Medical School Missions Statement Variation B

 Medical School B is also a top-tier school and its mission statement includes: